Seeking 2021 CWWR Photographer

-We are currently looking for a photographer for the 2020 Carbondale Wild West Rodeo season from June 4th through August 20th.
-Sam Lipscomb our 2019 photographer is not able to commit to the 2020 season as her family grew this last fall with the addition of a new baby boy much to the joy of his older sister and parents.
+We are currently looking for a photographer for the 2021 Carbondale Wild West Rodeo season from June 3rd through August 19th.
+Sam Lipscomb our 2019 photographer is not able to commit to the 2021 season as her family grew fall of 2019 with the addition of a new baby boy much to the joy of his older sister and parents.
 The newest addition isn't quite ready to join the rodeo circuit on a weekly basis.

 There is compensation and we provide free pizza and drinks each week to rodeo staff and volunteers.
 Our goal is to provide experience and help a student or beginning photographer build their portfolio.
+Or if you just enjoy photography and the rodeo give us a call too!!
 If you fit this category please give us a shout.

 Meet our new Carbondale Wild West Rodeo Photographer -- 2019.